peterlefanulumsdaine/hott-limits/README.md

 # Getting started #

 To run/compile our files, you will need to download the HoTT library and a compatible version of Coq.
-To obtain these, follow the directions in the README and INSTALL files at (the HoTT/HoTT github repository)[https://github.com/HoTT/HoTT].
+To obtain these, follow the directions in the README and INSTALL files at [the HoTT/HoTT github repository](https://github.com/HoTT/HoTT).

 Once you have these, assuming `hoqc` is in your system path, typing the command